sr2498/Restaurant_Website/README.md

 - Easy-to-navigate interface

 ## Technologies Used
-- React: JavaScript library for building user interfaces
+- React: JavaScript library for building user interfaces.
-- CSS: Styling the application
+- CSS: Styling the application.
-- JavaScript: Programming language for adding interactivity
+- JavaScript: Programming language for adding interactivity.
-- HTML: Markup language for structuring the web pages
+- HTML: Markup language for structuring the web pages.

 ## Pre-requisites
 Ensure you have the following installed on your local machine: